make-demo-learn-math/make-demo-learn-math.github.io/doc/LearnMath.md

 - One parameter is cosine of half the angle as before, the other three come from scaling the axis vector by sine of half the angle
-- Quaternion SLERP (endpoints are unit length, result is unit length)
+- Quaternion Slerp (endpoints are unit length, result is unit length)
 - [include link to interactive demo]

+# TO DO

+- consider renaming angles: the Wikipedia page for Slerp now uses $\Omega$
+- consider renaming unit vectors